 Is it a basic trust that you carry within you to tackle projects, to develop them anew, to let them come into being and to be sure that these actions will be crowned with success?

-Max: We hope to be able to say in five years’ time that we have made a lasting impact with our building and have thus also been a bit of an inspiration for other projects.
+Max: In five years’ time, we hope to be able to say that we have made a lasting impact with our building and that we have also inspired other projects to a certain extent.